kosak/deephaven-core/csharp/ExcelAddIn/README.md

 1. In Excel, click on Add-ins -> Deephaven -> Connections.
 This should bring up a Connections form.
 If so, the C# code is functioning correctly.

+2. In the following steps we deliberately use nonsense connection settings in order to quickly trigger an error.
+Even thought he connection settings are nonsense, getting an error quickly confirms that the functionality of the C++ code is working.

-2. Inside Connections, click the "New Connection" button.
+3. Inside Connections, click the "New Connection" button.
 A "Credentials Editor" window will pop up.
-Inside this window, enter "con1" for the Connection ID, select the "Community Core" button, and enter a known-bad endpoint address like "abc.def"
+Inside this window, enter "con1" for the Connection ID, select the "Community Core" button, and enter a nonsense endpoint address like "abc.def"

-3. Press Test Credentials.
+4. Press Test Credentials.
 You should immediately see an error like "Can't get configuration constants.
 Error 14: DNS resolution failed for abc.def"

-4. Enterprise users can do a similar test by pressing the Enterprise Core+ button and putting in "abc" in each field.
+5. Enterprise users can do a similar test by selecting the Enterprise Core+ button.
+Putting a nonsense protocol like abc://def in the JSON URl field will quickly lead to an error.

 ### By connecting to a Deephaven server